Who are the men that pick for scraps amongst the ruins at the end of history?

 There you go.

-We pick you up in the channel and take you right to your four-star hotel where you can work illegally, claim benefits, and never be deported.
+what happens have we got any more some bigger content oh nothing beats an illegal working holiday we pick you up in the channel and take you right to your four star hotel where you can work illegally, claim benefits and never be deported.

 All this and more.

-It's like, yeah, but why would they need to since we're literally paying for everything and then giving them £400 a month spending money?
+It's like, yeah, but why would they need to since we're literally paying for everything and then giving them 400 pounds a month spending money?

 And this is why.

-Just act like an enclave with your purchase power.
+Just act like an enclave with your purchasing power.

 Don't.